Tricep Machine Extension

 Great for beginners.

-Mistakes to watch for on the Tricep Machine Extension
+When to Use the Tricep Machine Extension

 Improper seat adjustment.